camillevuillaume/Paillier-GMP/README.md

  - A small command interpreter for generating keys, encrypting and decrypting text files (or stdin).

 Using the provided makefile, you can:
- - Compile a static library.
+ - Compile a shared library.
  - Compile the interpreter.
- - Compile the interpreter with debug symbols and debug messages.
+ - Compile the library interpreter with debug symbols and debug messages.
  - Compile the documentation with doxygen.

 ## Requirements